What Does the brain regulate… while you sleep?

 That’s right!
 The brain sees things and recognizes hidden objects that we are never aware of.

-Another example for me happened a couple years ago.
-Since I have COPD (chronic obstructive pulmonary disease), I’ve been on supplemental oxygen for 2 years.
+Another example for me happened a few years ago.
+Since I have COPD (chronic obstructive pulmonary disease), I’ve been on supplemental oxygen for 4 years.
 As anyone who uses 02 at night can tell you, sleeping with a 50 foot tube, prongs in your nose and loops of tubing over each ear can be hazardous to your health.

 The first two weeks were a nightmare.
 I awoke every fifteen minutes with either plastic tubing wrapped around my neck or the prongs for my nose tossed and hurled to the floor.
 It seemed an impossible task.
 Sleep was impossible, I spent too much time trying to breathe, too much time wrapping and untangling tubing.
 I woke up exhausted and tired every morning.

 Back then, I almost laughed out loud.
-But after reading this article, I think I was right all along.
-I think the brain is aware of much more than we know– both when we’re asleep and awake.
+But after reading this article, I think she was right all along.
+The brain is aware of much more than we know– both when we’re asleep and awake.

 |Author:Rita Carter,Susan Aldridge,Martyn Page,Steve Parker|